z38/guzzle-rottentomatoes-client/README.md

 Guzzle client for [TottenTomatoes](http://www.rottentomatoes.com) API.

+#### Description

+A simple client for RottenTomatoes made with Guzzle 4.
+[Guzzle Services](https://github.com/guzzle/guzzle-services) is under heavy development, hence this client does not provide some handy features like _Resource Iterators_ (pagination) existed in Guzzle 3.

 ## Installation

 This library can be installed using Composer.
 Add the following to your composer.json: